Getting Ready For Beach Camp!

 Beach Camp students and parents are greeted upon arrival in the Beach Camp parking lot on Sunday between 3:00-4:00 PM and Saturday pick-up time is at 11:00 AM.
 Short Week Monday-Friday campers arrive at the same time as day campers (9:00am on Monday).
 Students are signed in, registration forms checked, and any special medical information is verified with the parent.
 Campers meet their cabin counselors who escort them to their bunkhouses to drop off their gear, then goodbyes are said to parents and kids are escorted to the wharf for orientation.
 If your kids bring a cell phone to camp, they will need to check it in with our team for the week.

-Many of our meals are catered by local restaurants.
-We also have beach BBQs and special moments around our campfire with smores and weenie roasts.
-Our kids believe we have the best camp food on the planet and we have many surprises.
+Our kids believe we have the best camp food on the planet.
 Our kids are active all day long and need plenty of nourishment.
 Parents rest assured we have well balanced meals and can cater to the fussiest eaters.
-Gluten free options are available and we are sensitive to kids needs, special diets, and the pickiest of eaters.
+Vegetarian and Gluten free options are available and we are sensitive to kids needs, special diets, and the pickiest of eaters.

 Nut Free Zone